axibase/atsd-use-cases/integrations/aws/route53-health-checks/uptime-report.md

 Since you need a flexible way of filtering, grouping, and formatting results, rely on [SQL](https://axibase.com/docs/atsd/sql/) implemented in Axibase Time Series Database (ATSD) to prepare reports, including time series extensions for time zone aggregations.

 In ATSD, execute SQL queries via web-based console, an external reporting tool using a JDBC/ODBC driver, or with the built-in report generator with email delivery, web publishing, and file generation options.
-This article relies on the web-based [SQL Console](https://axibase.com/docs/atsd/sql/) to test and fine-tune these queries.
+This integration relies on the web-based [SQL Console](https://axibase.com/docs/atsd/sql/) to test and fine-tune these queries.

 ### Base Report